TaxTips.ca

 With this option you will probably have the most money when you retire, but market volatility may keep you awake at night.
 If it does, pay down your debt first.

-4. Use it to invest in RRSPs, and do what you want with the tax savings.
+4. Use your pay yourself first money to invest in RRSPs, and do what you want with the tax savings.

 With this option you will have more money to spend right now, but less money when you retire.